-They can be difficult to control with medicine and are sometimes cured with surgery.
+They can be challenging to control with medicine and are sometimes cured with surgery.

 Symptoms of generalized attacks

-When the attack spreads to affect the entire brain, the victim will have what is called a secondary generalized tonic clonic seizure.
+When the attack spreads to affect the entire brain, the victim will have a secondary generalized tonic-clonic seizure.
 This is also known as a seizure or grand mal attack.

 - First, the person stiffens (tonic) and then jerks off (clonic).